Three Minute Thesis (3MT®) at Trent

 3MT® also provides an excellent opportunity for conversation across disciplines and with the general public.
 The event is advertised widely and participants share key insights from their research with a diverse audience.

-Thanks to generous funding from the Trent Graduate Student Association and the School of Graduate Studies, the 2018 President's First Prize winner will have the opportunity to compete at the Ontario Provincial Finals, which will be held
+Thanks to generous funding from the Trent Graduate Student Association and the School of Graduate Studies, the 2019 President's First Prize winner will have the opportunity to compete at the Ontario Provincial Finals.

 - Students must be registered in a Trent Masters (Thesis or MRP) or PhD program at the time of the 3MT® competition, and must have made substantial progress on their research and analysis.
 Course-based Masters students are ineligible.